DIY Walkie Talkie: A Complete Step-by-Step Guide

 Step 7: Connect the Antenna to the Circuit

-However, if you plan to use the antenna for longer distances, it’s ideal to opt for a 1-feet insulated wire for your antenna.
+However, if you plan to use the antenna for longer distances, it’s ideal to opt for a 1-foot insulated wire for your antenna.
 But, to find the best range, you can use a 3-feet antenna.

-How Do You Use the Walkie Talkie Circuit?
+How Do You Use the Walkie-Talkie Circuit?

 First off, you have to build two circuits.
 These circuits will allow two people to use them.
 Since the circuit is in the receiver state by default, the first user must press the button to enable its transmitter state.
 At this point, the user can speak.

-Once the first user finishes the message, the person has to say “Over”—to indicate the end of message transmission.
+Once the first user finishes the message, the person has to say “Over”—to indicate the end of the message transmission.
 Afterward, the person can release the button—so the circuit returns to the receiver state.
 When this happens, the second user should have gotten the first user’s message.

 When that happens, the second user can press the button to activate the circuit’s transmitter mode and reply to the first user’s message.
 And the users can continue the cycle.